 - Plumbing and associated hardware, like sinks and toilets

 - Miscellaneous items, like coat racks, trash cans, mops and cleaning supplies, step stools, rags and buckets

 Unlike equipment, food is something you’ll have to purchase on a more frequent basis such as monthly, weekly or even daily.
 This is where one of those non-negotiable items comes into play—great food.

 Unless you’re using a farm-to-table concept for specific dishes or daily specials, the majority of your food or ingredients will come from a local supplier.
-You need to make friends with these suppliers and quickly try to get to BFF status.
+Your main priority when it comes to suppliers should be to build a strong relationship with them.
 Your food suppliers are the lifeline of your business.
 Without them, you have nothing to serve your customers.

 When it comes to finding food and beverage supplies, other than wanting to find a supplier that is friendly and easy to work with, you also want to find one that provides top-notch customer service and is very reliable.
 A late delivery of key items can have a negative impact on your business and ultimately your sales.

 To get you pointed in the right direction, here is a list of some food items and ingredients you’ll typically need to purchase from suppliers.

 - Starches and pasta

 - Grains and rice